Can you spot the Ostrich in your life? Continue reading to see if the description matches someone in your life.

 Fairly recently I had a somewhat shocking and dismaying phone call from a former client.
-I will call him George for the sake of clarity and anonymity.
+I will call him George for the sake of anonymity.

 Now George was a challenging client to start with.
 When he told me his situation I suggested that perhaps someone else would have the answers he desired, but he insisted on staying and having a session with me, so I did the best I could for him.
 I was generous with my time, giving him quite a bit of extra time after our session and further information that I thought would benefit him.
 At the time he acted happy and grateful and was receptive to what he was being told.